Bl41r/quick_pyramid/README.md

 Pyramid even faster than it already is.
 This project is in its infancy, and features are still being decided.

+I'm basically piecing together old projects in order to create a pyramid automation tool.

 ### Planned Features
 - Automatic route creation
 - Built-in templates